How to Grow A Pumpkin Patch

 • [High Growth Efficiency Design] Our seed starter tray provides independent growth space for each plant, which can help each plant obtain water and other nutrients better, preventing roots from entanglement.
 Besides, the tilting design of the cell wall together with the drain hole at the bottom is beneficial for draining, preventing root damage caused by over-watering.AP8

-• [BPA Free Material] The material of our seed starter tray is super thickened plastic BPA free, which is durable, safe, and eco-friendly.
+• [BPA Free Material] The material of our seed starter tray is super thickened plastic BPA free, which is durable.
 Due to the high-quality material, you can feel free to apply our product for starting your lovely plants without any burden and keep them available for years.

 Sowing Directly In The Seedbed